Crabgrass: How To Get Rid Of This Weed For Good

 How To Get Rid Of Crabgrass

-Due to its tendency to regenerate if the roots remain in the soil, this can be a difficult plant to completely eliminate.
+Due to its tendency to regenerate if the roots remain in the soil, it can be difficult plant to control crabgrass or completely eliminate it.
 However, it can be done.
 Let’s go over the best solutions for crabgrass and how to keep it at bay.

 Knowing when to kill crabgrass is almost as important as how to kill it.

 Ideally, it’s best to kill crabgrass in spring, as early as you can before it becomes actively growing crabgrass.
-Since this grass will grow from prior seed once the soil temperature reaches 55 degrees Fahrenheit, young patches will appear in the late winter and early spring months.
+Since this grass will grow from prior seed once soil temperatures reach 55 degrees Fahrenheit, crabgrass seedlings will appear in the late winter and early spring months.
 This is when the plant is easiest to remove, because its roots will not be as deep and it can easily be dug out by hand.

 Seed with lawn grasses that grow naturally in your area.
 You can occasionally use a lawn “patching” product that provides quick-growing grass to fill in lawn holes.
 Some patching products may contain grass varieties that aren’t native to your region, so be careful to get the right kind.
 Most local stores carry products appropriate for that region.

 As much as I hate to say it, the best way to eliminate crabgrass is to get it out, roots and all.
 The more you can remove before it produces seed, the less likely it is to reappear.
 However, crabgrass seeds can remain in the soil up to three years, so this is a long-term project and requires some dedication to completely remove the weed seeds.

 Be vigilant along edges of sidewalks, driveways, and walkways.
-As concrete or blacktop surfaces heat up quicker in the early part of the year, they provide a great location for early crab grass growth.
+As concrete or blacktop surfaces heat up quicker in the early part of the year, they provide a great location for early crab grass seed germination.